Are you tired of being confused about the concepts of strength and stiffness in mechanics? Look no further!

-Today, I will mainly talk about my understanding of stiffness and strength.
+Today, I will concentrate on discussing my understanding of stiffness and strength.

-Definition: the ability of components or parts to resist damage (fracture) or significant deformation under the action of external force.
+Definition: The capacity of components or parts to resist damage (fracture) or substantial deformation when subjected to external force.

 Failure type of strength